wenjunthenwj/wenjunthenwj.github.io/docs/achievements.md

 <b>(:star::star::star:) Extra credit: </b> Invent an original question along with the solutions on a topic learnt in class and submit it to me (I may even use it as a future homework question!).

-<b>(:star::star::star::star::star:) Memelord: </b> Invent an funny original math meme about a topic learnt in class that I may use in my slides for future lessons.
+<b>(:star::star::star:) Memelord: </b> Invent an funny original math meme about a topic learnt in class that I may use in my slides for future lessons.

 ## <b> Hard Achievements </b>